datanav/docs/technical/keap-membercare.rst

      - "string"

-Keap Opportunity to Membercare Invoices
+Keap Opportunity to MemberCare Invoices
 ---------------------------------------
-Every Keap Opportunity will be synchronized with a Membercare Invoices.
+Every Keap Opportunity will be synchronized with a MemberCare Invoices.

-Once a link between a Keap Opportunity and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Opportunity and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Opportunity and a Membercare Invoices:
+The following properties are synchronized between a Keap Opportunity and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Keap Opportunity Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Keap Product to Membercare Products
+Keap Product to MemberCare Products
 -----------------------------------
-Every Keap Product will be synchronized with a Membercare Products.
+Every Keap Product will be synchronized with a MemberCare Products.

-Once a link between a Keap Product and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Product and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Product and a Membercare Products:
+The following properties are synchronized between a Keap Product and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Keap Product Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - product_name
      - name
      - "string"